Vice President for Development and Alumni Relations

-Senior Associate Vice President for Development and Alumni Relations
+Senior Associate Vice President for Principal Gifts and Planned Giving

-David oversees all fundraising for the university, other than principal gifts.
+David oversees principal gift and planned giving fundraising for the university.
 He joined the George Washington University in August 2014.

 Most recently, David served as the associate dean for advancement for the School of Medicine at the University of North Carolina at Chapel Hill, and as president of The Medical Foundation of North Carolina.